AdielSM/Java-Atividades/src/DesafiosAula/PolymorphismChallenge/README.md

 one field called cylinders of type int.

 Both subclasses have to reimplement the methods present in the base class Car.

+Create a class called Main with a main method to test your classes.